mlevison/APR-Markdown-Export/glossary/organizational-structure/index.md

 title: "Organizational Structure"
 date: "2022-07-13"
 relatedTerms: ['scaled-agile-framework-scaling-and-large-teams']
+excerpt: 'It's strange to start becoming Agile and assume that **Organizational Structure** won't'
 ---

 It's strange to start becoming Agile and assume that **Organizational Structure** won't change.
 As Agile steers an organization to focus on Product and improving effectiveness, the structure must change too.